 The principal focus of mathematics teaching in key stage 1 is to ensure that pupils develop confidence and mental fluency with whole numbers, counting and place value.
 This involves working with numerals, words and the four operations, including with practical resources [for example, concrete objects and measuring tools].

 At this stage, pupils develop their ability to recognise, describe, draw, compare and sort different shapes and use the related vocabulary.
 Teaching involves using a range of measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.
 Children apply these skills practically and across a range of subjects.

-Throughout KS1 children learn the number bonds to 20 and become precise in using and understanding place value.
+Throughout KS1, pupils learn the number bonds to 20 and become precise in using and understanding place value.
 An emphasis on practice at this early stage aids fluency.